venethub/serverless-image-processor/README.md

 The start command will spin up an offline version of an API Gateway and a local S3 server (via [serverless-offline](https://github.com/dherault/serverless-offline)).
 After this you can query some test images (test.gif, test.jpg and test.png) via ```http://localhost:3000```.
 Due to restrictions in this setup you will only see the Base64 encoded response.

-# Contributing
+## Contributing
-Please feel free to open issue or create PRs. :)
+Please feel free to open issues or create PRs. :)
 Just run the test suites (```yarn test``` and ```yarn test:e2e```) and create new tests for added features.
 Also make sure you run ```yarn lint``` (and ```yarn lint:fix```) to check for code style issues.
 Notice: the end to end tests may fail on your setup.
 I work on this :/